KilianDvs/datefr/readme.md

 ## Utility

-Two main features :
+This package can be used to :

-- Formats a date from a set of formats to the main French format
+- Format a date from a set of formats to the main French format
-- Extracts all dates from a given string and formats them to the main French format
+- Extract all dates from a given string, formatting them to the main French format

 ## Installation